How do I find the full-text of an article in a library database?

 Answer

-Once you have found an article that you want to read in a database, you will have one of three options to access the full text of that article.
+Once you have found an article that you want to read in a database, you will have one of several options to find or request the full text of that article.

 1. Full text link